 Heather Mason is the founder of the Minded Institute.
 The Institute is a culmination of Heather’s personal and professional work.
 After years of deep depression and anxiety Heather moved to South East Asia to begin intensive meditation practice in Buddhist monasteries, where she spent 3 years developing and transforming her mind.
 During this time she also trained as a 500 hr yoga teacher and shared her yoga teaching with nuns in various meditation centres.

 In 2003 she moved to the UK to undertake an MA in Buddhist Studies at SOAS University London followed by an MA in Buddhist-Based psychotherapy.
 Whilst studying Heather realised she was more interested in using mind-body therapies practices and took a sabbatical from her MA to study yoga therapy.
-Soon after she developed an 8 week course for depression, anxiety, and stress, combining the insights of therapeutic yoga, mindfulness, and psychotherapy.
+Soon after she developed an 8-week course for depression, anxiety, and stress, combining the insights of therapeutic yoga, mindfulness, and psychotherapy.
+Heather also did extensive study in neuroscience and completed an MSc in Medical Physiology, allowing her to take a systemic view of yoga’s efficacy in health.

 She was the first person in the UK to train to teach trauma sensitive yoga under the guidance of the Boston Trauma Center.
 In addition to leading the Minded Institutes 500 professional yoga therapy training, she specialises in using mind-body techniques in the treatment of trauma, anxiety, and teaches professionals how to use physiological assessment to determine appropriate yoga therapeutic practices for clients.